Experiencing Japan’s famous museum village and the rural beauty of the UNESCO World Heritage site.

 Shirakawa-go – a village beyond time

-If you were to paint the perfect picture of ancient rural Japan, I’m quite positive Shirakawa-go would be the result.
+If you were to paint the perfect picture of ancient rural Japan, I’m quite positive Shirakawa-go would be the result (which is the reason it’s featured in my Japan itinerary).
 The muted gargling of a mountain creek plays along to the wind gently blowing over blooming meadows.
 Straw thatched roofs beckon the idle eye with what one assumes must be most pleasant hospitality within.
 Yet, I dare not to enter, lest I disturb this lucent dream of a Japan one casually agreed cannot exist anymore.
 Instead, I follow the invitation of the path meandering through the scenic village.

 Shirakawa-go instills an intangible feeling of intrusion upon me.
 That, by merely watching, I could tip the careful balance that helped preserving this enchanted enclave.
 Every second I expect the rice paper covered sliding doors to open with a muted thud.
 Emerging would, my imagination is sure, a kimono-clad woman on her way to hang up damp laundry or another mundane task a host of modern gadgetry replaced with pressing a mere button in the rest of the western world.